Chemotherapy may destroy your cancer, but it doesn’t have to destroy your hair.

 The cap is worn during the chemotherapy infusion and for a period of time afterwards.
 (Typically 90-180 minutes depending on drug and dose.)

 Why is scalp cooling important?

 A patient’s hair can be a major part of her identity.
 For many, it is an unwelcome reminder of disease that can negatively affect self-image, confidence, overall sense of well-being and a patient’s attitude towards treatment.
-With the DigniCap now available at Augusta Oncology, you have the opportunity to take action to manage hair loss during chemotherapy.
+With the DigniCap now available at AO Multi-Specialty Clinic, you have the opportunity to take action to manage hair loss during chemotherapy.

 “After four rounds of AC (Adriamycin/Cytoxan) and 12 rounds rounds of Pacliitaxel in 135 days, I’ve finished chemo and saved my hair with DigniCap.” – Monika Dockendorf, Washington DC